 - Night 1 – Ballyseede Castle – 11,300 Barclay Arrival+ Miles

-One of Brooke’s bucket list items was to sleep in a castle!
+One of my wife’s bucket list items was to sleep in a castle!
 She was understandably very excited when we arrived at Ballyseede Castle.
 Ballyseede is a sixteenth century castle that has been converted to a hotel, with a restaurant, a bar, and event space.
 Each room has a theme, and ours was the Japanese Room.
 The room itself was cozy, with a queen-sized bed and a relatively modern bathroom.
 We dropped our bags in the room and headed to the bar for dinner.

 Dinner was simple and consisted of soup and sandwiches with a bottle of white wine.
 We recapped the day and chatted with some fellow travelers in the bar.
 Around closing time, one of our new friends asked the bartender if we could all see the event space.
 He graciously gave our group a tour of the space, compete with a history of the castle.
 The space was lovely, and it even included a sword used in the movie Braveheart!